web3/web3.js/docs/docs/guides/migration_from_other_libs/ethers/index.md

 title: 'Migration from ethers.js'
 ---

-**[This is still a draft document]**

-If you're currently using the ethers.js library to interact with the Ethereum blockchain and want to migrate to web3.js version 4, follow this guide.
+Follow this guide, if you're currently using the ethers.js library to interact with the Ethereum blockchain and want to migrate to web3.js.

 However, migrating from a library to another would usually need careful changes.
-But, ethers.js have lots of similarities with web3.js and migration would usually be easy and strate forward.
-However, you still need to check your code for possible tweaks if needed.
+But, ethers.js have lots of similarities with web3.js and migration would usually be easy and straightforward.
+However, you still need to check your code for possible tweaks as needed.

 ## Installation